Thursday 6th March

 The Traditional Music Hour

 Kevin Sheils presents an informed and judicious selection of recordings of traditional musics from Britain, Ireland and occasionally further afield.
+Today: following on from last week's "dance music" Kevin opens with a few more dance related tracks before moving onto songs which may, or may not have connections with the dance music.
 [Repeats Monday 12pm.]

 2:00pm - 2:30pm